IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-pixel.md

 1. The advertiser is the sender, and does the following:

-   1. Enables the DSP with sharing permission via the UID2 Portal.
+   1. Enables the DSP with sharing permission in the UID2 Portal.

    2. Directly generates UID2 tokens from the [DII](../ref-info/glossary-uid.md#gl-dii) provided by the user using the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint or one of the SDKs that support generating a UID2 token from DII.